There’s never been a better time to start your business. There’s never been a worse time to start your business.

 I’m all for having an online home; it’s the place where you can express yourself, welcome your people, help them with their struggles and, importantly, make connections.
 But when you’re just starting your business a website can be an expensive, soon to be out-of-date, piece of digi real estate.

 Try this instead.
-Yes, create a website….but a very basic one, limit your time and energy spent on it.
+Yes, create a website….but a very basic one, limit the time and energy spent on it.
 Or better still create a landing page that includes basic info – who you are, what you do, how you help, plus contact info and links to your blog or active social accounts.

 And channel all that creative energy you would have spent writing your About page and fussing over photography into creating content (blogs, social posts, videos, lives) that you know solves problems, answers questions and demonstrates what you know.